Hello everyone!

 Appearing out of nowhere, she laboriously returned after about nine months of visits, using various gels and creams to create a protective film and allow the tissues to regenerate.

-I spent horrible months looking for an explanation (also developing eating disorders) and going to several STD gynaecological visits.
+I spent horrible months looking for an explanation (also developing eating disorders) and going to test with several STD gynaecological visits.

 The doctor visits

-From there, the vicious circle began: swab/treatment/swab/treatment, etc… Swabs in which, ironically, I never tested positive for candida.
+From there, the vicious circle began: swab/treatment/swab/treatment, etc… Swabs in which, ironically, I never tested positive for candida STI.

 I started collecting the various figurine-style STD infections: escherichia, various streptococci, ureaplasma (both strains), mycoplasmas and so on.